Xai Network

 NOTE

-Public Xai RPC endpoints rate-limit connections.
+rate-limit connections.
 To avoid hitting a bottleneck, you can run a local node for the parent chain (Arbitrum) or rely on third-party RPC providers.

 2. Child chain parameters